 toggledark to your Toolbar Buttons in the configurator.
 Then find the toggle button in the toolbar.

 The dark mode works best with the

-pride themes.
+minimal themes.
 Shown below is the toggling in action with the redactor2 theme.

 Toggling the dark theme does not have any effect.